-CBD/THC ratio: It sounds silly, but make sure the CBD product you’re buying actually contains CBD and that it is the same amount claimed on the label.
+CBD vs THC: It might sound silly, but make sure the CBD product you’re buying actually contains CBD and that it is the same amount claimed on the label.
 It’s also good to verify that the THC content is 0.3% or less—the legal limit to be considered a hemp plant.

 Microbes: Think E. Coli and Salmonella—it’s not something you want in your CBD product… or anything for that matter.
 Testing for microbes will confirm that harmful mold or bacteria wasn’t present on the hemp plant before harvesting.

 Pesticides: Organic products will be able to prove this claim on the lab analysis.
 While pesticides may appear in trace amounts in all plants, the amount present in each sample should be minimal.
-If it’s not, it should raise a red flag,
+If it’s not, that should raise a red flag.

 Chemical solvents: Chemical solvents are often found in CBD oils extracted through methods that include alcohol, formaldehyde, or butane.
 These can be carcinogenic and cause dangerous side effects if present.
-Instead, look for CBD products that use CO2 extraction (that’s us!).
+Instead, look for products with CBD extract achieved via CO2 extraction (that’s us!).

-CBG, CBN, CBDA, and other cannabinoids: In order to be a full spectrum hemp product, it should include several other cannabinoids in the test results.
+CBG, CBN, CBDA, and other cannabinoids: In order to be considered full spectrum hemp extract , test results should include several other cannabinoids.
 This also means that no cannabinoids have been purposefully removed during the extracting process.

 With so many options of CBD manufacturers, product types, and dosage, it’s hard enough to make a decision about which product to buy.
 The last thing you want is a CBD product with false labeling or poor quality.
-In order to reap the potential benefits of adding CBD to your wellness regimen, make sure that you choose a company that measures up to your expectations and goes the extra step to third-party tests.
+In order to reap all the potential CBD health benefits, make sure that you choose a company that measures up to your expectations and goes the extra step to conduct third-party lab tests.